History of Fox News: Drudge

 Drudge was a television series on Fox News Channel that was hosted by Matt Drudge.
 Drudge left the show in 1999 after network executives refused to let him show a National Enquirer photograph of a 21-week-old fetus in protest of abortion.

+The Five

+The Five is an afternoon television show that is co-hosted by Greg Gutfeld, Dana Perino, Jesse Watters, and alternating hosts Jessica Tarlov and Harold Ford Jr. in which they discuss current stories, political issues, and pop culture.